 Atlantic Lottery Corporation (Newfoundland and Labrador, Nova Scotia, Prince Edward Island, New Brunswick)

 The federal ban on single-game betting was lifted in 2021, giving the country’s 10 provinces and three territories the right to decide if they want to legalize and regulate single-game sports betting there.
-In the meantime, the following limited parlay sports betting lottery products are available:
+Single-game wagering has since been added to the following limited parlay sports betting lottery products:

 PROLINE sports lottery (Ontario Lottery and Gaming Corporation)

-PROLINE, Point Spread, Pools and Props available at Ontario lottery retailers only.
+PROLINE, Point Spread, Pools and Props parlays are available at Ontario lottery retailers only.
 Each product amounts to a different form of parlay wagering where you must combine a minimum of two or three bets.
+ProLine+ online sports betting has since been added to the offering.

 Mise-o-jeu sports lottery (Loto-Québec)